googleapis/nodejs-bigquery/MIGRATING.md

 <!-- TODO(coleleah) wait until talking to Alvaro -->
 ### Instantiating a client with custom options
+TODO(coleleah) note about fallback transport TODO(coleleah) note about other options

 <!-- TODO(coleleah) wait until talking to Alvaro -->
 ### Instantiating subclients